Axioms for Automated Market Makers: A Mathematical Framework in FinTech and Decentralized Finance: Constant function market maker

 \begin{remark} As far as the authors are aware, there is no meaningful financial condition that implies \eqref{eq:P-cond}.
-This is merely a mathematical argument on the pricing oracle $P$ that provides sufficient conditions for the desired increasing liquidity property of~\eqref{eq:pool-Y} and~\eqref{eq:pool-X}.
-As highlighted in Section~\ref{sec:examples} below, all AMMs studied within this work satisfy this condition. \end{remark}
+This is merely a mathematical argument on the pricing oracle $P$ that provides sufficient conditions for the desired increasing liquidity property of~\eqref{eq:pool-Y}.
+As highlighted in the proof of Theorem~\ref{thm:pooling} in Appendix~\ref{sec:proofs-pooling}, \eqref{eq:P-cond} arises so as to guarantee that the number of units $\alpha \mapsto \beta(\alpha)$ of $B$ being pooled is \emph{more} sensitive to the number of units $\alpha$ of $A$ being pooled before any swap $(x,\Y(x))$ is actualized on the pool (with decreasing sensitivity in the size of the swap $x \geq 0$).
+As highlighted in Section~\ref{sec:examples} below, all AMMs studied within this work satisfy this condition, though as demonstrated in Section~\ref{sec:examples-sum} this curvature condition is independent of the other axioms on AMMs.

+Inspired by Proposition~\ref{prop:sdamm} below, it can be shown that \eqref{eq:P-cond} follows from \ref{deriv} along with $u_A,u_B$ log-convex (with $u$ thrice differentiable) and $u_{AB} \geq 0$; we wish to recall from Remark~\ref{rem:deriv} that Assumption 1 of \cite{capponi2021adoption} imposes the second derivative condition $u_{AB} \geq 0$ though this stronger condition is not satisfied for every AMM utilized in practice as highlighted in Section~\ref{sec:examples-real}. \end{remark}

+\begin{example} Consider again the Uniswap V2 logarithmic utility function introduced within Example~\ref{ex:uniswap}.
+As this utility is such that $u_A(a,b) = 1/a,~u_B(a,b) = 1/b$ are log-convex and $u_{AB} = 0$ is non-negative, as provided in Remark~\ref{rem:P-cond}, Uniswap V2 satisfies \eqref{eq:P-cond}.
+We wish to note that the product formulation of this AMM is such that $F_A(a,b) = b$ and $F_B(a,b) = a$ are \emph{not} log-convex; even though \eqref{eq:P-cond} is invariant to monotonic transformations of the utility function, the use of the logarithmic transformation can assist in verifying these essential properties. \end{example}

+We conclude this section on pooling and the impacts of liquidity by quantifying a measure of price impacts.
+We consider this in three parts: first, we determine the effect that pooling has on price impacts from executing a swap; second, we define a (approximating) price impact oracle that only depends on the current pool reserves; finally, we find conditions so that this price impact oracle can be used to bound the actualized price impacts from any swap.
+In studying this measure we are able to compare AMM constructions as well as measure the level of liquidity impacts. \begin{corollary} Define the price impacts for swapping assets $A$ for $B$ and vice versa, respectively, as: $\Imp_\Y(x;a,b) = P(a,b)x - \Y(x;a,b),~\Imp_\X(y;a,b) = y/P(a,b) - \X(y;a,b),~(a,b)\in \R^2_{++},~x,y\ge0.$ Under the conditions of Theorem \ref{thm:pooling}, pooling decreases the price impact from swapping.
+In other words, for any $x,y \geq 0$, pooling additional liquidity $(\alpha,\beta) \in \R^2_+ \backslash \{0\}$ to the initial pool $(a,b) \in \R^2_{++}$ such that $P(a+\alpha,b+\beta) = P(a,b)$ decreases the price impacts

+\end{corollary} Corollary \ref{cor:impacts} introduce the new notations $\Imp_\X, \Imp_\Y$ of price impact from swapping that quantifies this quantity.
+The key result shows that this impact decreases as liquidity is added to the pool.
+This is of course a very desirable conclusion---recall \nameref{PL} from the market design list---as this implies that the more liquid the market is, the closer to linear the price is even for large transactions.
+Note that the linear part $P(a,b)x$ (and $y/P(a,b)$ respectively) is invariant to additional liquidity.